Rebuilding

 For generations to come.

-In 2028, we will celebrate 100 years of gospel ministry at the the corner of Fountain and Edgemont.
+In 2028, we will celebrate 100 years of gospel ministry at the corner of Fountain and Edgemont.
 We’re doing this renovation so we can have another 100 years doing the same!
 Just imagine if, in the twenty-second century, the gospel is still being preached and the hungry are being fed through this church in the heart of our city.

 Ultimately, we believe God is positioning Reality LA to make a deep and lasting impact on the City of Angels.
 But in order to do so, our buildings need renewing.
 We want to be good stewards of what the Lord has entrusted to us, using every inch of these properties for the kingdom of God, but our ultimate goal isn’t improved physical spaces.
 We’re rebuilding for the renewal of our city.